3 men charged with rioting after brawl at Orchard Towers

-SINGAPORE - Three men were hauled to court on Tuesday (Aug 16) for rioting following a brawl that took place outside Orchard Towers on Sunday morning.
+Three men were hauled to court yesterday for rioting following a brawl that took place outside Orchard Towers on Sunday at around 5.10am.

-Abdul Hakim Jamil, 30, Muhammad Yusri Ramlee, 26, and 22-year-old Muhammad Fikri Junaidi each face one charge of being part of an unlawful assembly that had a common object of hurting two men identified in court documents as Mr Mizra Abdul Azman, 33, and Mr Abdul Figo Abdul Haleem, 20.
+Abdul Hakim Jamil, 30, Muhammad Yusri Ramlee, 26, and Muhammad Fikri Junaidi, 22, each face one charge of being part of an unlawful assembly that had a common object of hurting two men - identified in court documents as Mr Mizra Abdul Azman, 33, and Mr Abdul Figo Abdul Haleem, 20.

-All three men have been placed in remand and are scheduled to return to court on Aug 23.
+All three men have been placed in remand and are scheduled to return to court next Tuesday.

-Two other men, Muhammad Fadzli Junaidi, 34, and Muhammad Faiz Junaidi, 29, were also said to have been involved in the brawl on Sunday at around 5.10am, but they were not charged on Tuesday.
+Two other men, Muhammad Fadzli Junaidi, 34, and Muhammad Faiz Junaidi, 29, were also said to have been involved in the brawl, but were not charged yesterday.

 On Monday night, the police said they arrested the three men with the aid of images from police cameras and closed-circuit television footage.

-In a 14-second video shared on WhatsApp chat groups on Sunday, a group of about 20 men were seen beating up two men.
+In a 14-second video shared in WhatsApp chat groups on Sunday, a group of about 20 men are seen beating up two men.

 The police said they were alerted to the incident at about 5.15am on Sunday.